firebase/functions-samples/url-shortener/README.md

-# Shortens URLs automatically using the Google URL Shortener API.
+# Shortens URLs automatically using the Bit.ly Shortener API.

 This template shows how to shorten URLs automatically as they are added.